malliina/musicpimp-ios/README.md

 # MusicPimp-iOS

-The MusicPimp app for iOS.
+This is the MusicPimp app for iOS.
+For more information, see www.musicpimp.org.

-Work-in-progress.